Hotel Chevalier (2007)

 Director |

-In a hotel lobby, the concierge answers a phone call from a guest’s room.
-A man lies on a hotel bed in a yellow bathrobe, watching the black-and-white American war film Stalag 17 and reading the newspaper.
-After ordering room service from the concierge in broken French, he receives a call from a woman whose voice he recognizes.
-She tells him she is on her way from the airport and asks for his room number.
-Despite objecting that he did not tell her she could come, the man consents nevertheless.
-He then hurriedly attempts to tidy the room – pausing to play the opening bars of the song “Where Do You Go To (My Lovely)?” by Peter Sarstedt on his stereo system – and runs a bath.
+In the hotel lobby, the concierge answers a phone call from one of the guests.
+Meanwhile, Jack lounges on a bed in his yellow bathrobe, absorbed in an old American war film called Stalag 17 and perusing the newspaper.
+He calls down to the concierge for room service in broken French and soon receives a call from Rhett, his ex-girlfriend.
+She informs him that she is heading over from the airport and requests his room number.
+Though he initially protests that he didn’t invite her, Jack eventually agrees.
+He quickly tries to tidy up his room while playing the beginning of ‘Where Do You Go To (My Lovely)?’ by Peter Sarstedt on his stereo before running a bath.

 Date of download: 2015-11-11T17:22:34+00:00